OnionIoT/documentation/docs/quickstart/serial-command-line.md

  </TabItem>
 </Tabs>

-## Connect to the Omega's Command Line
+## Step 2: Connect to the Omega's Command Line

 Before connecting to your Omega2 you'll need to check that the serial device exists.